Connor Wong Player Props: Red Sox vs. Tigers

 Tigers Pitching Rankings

-- The Tigers pitching staff is 20th in the league with a collective 8.5 strikeouts per nine innings.

-- The Tigers have a 4.49 team ERA that ranks 22nd among all league pitching staffs.
+- The Tigers have the 20th-ranked team ERA among all league pitching staffs (4.49).

-- Tigers pitchers combine to rank 16th in baseball in home runs surrendered (136 total, 1.2 per game).
+- Tigers pitchers combine to surrender 137 total home runs at a clip of 1.2 per game (to rank 15th in baseball).

-- Skubal gets the start for the Tigers, his seventh of the season.
-He is 2-1 with a 3.67 ERA and 33 strikeouts through 27 2/3 innings pitched.

-- His last appearance was on Saturday against the Tampa Bay Rays, when the left-hander went 5 1/3 innings, surrendering no earned runs while allowing six hits.
+- In his last time out on Sunday against the Tampa Bay Rays, the right-hander threw 5 2/3 innings, allowing six earned runs while surrendering nine hits.

-- The 26-year-old has amassed an ERA of 3.67, with 11 strikeouts per nine innings, in six games this season.
-Opponents have a .240 batting average against him.
+- The 25-year-old has amassed an ERA of 4.89, with 6.6 strikeouts per nine innings, in 10 games this season.
+Opponents are batting .244 against him.

 © 2023 Data Skrive.
 All rights reserved.